SimulatedANeal/xprize-songs/data/crickets/ensifera_mingkai/labels/README.md

 # Label IDs
 0 (implied) = ambient

-1 = echeme
+1 = syllable

-2 = calling song -- multiple echemnes in a sequence
+2 = echeme

 3 = trill

+4 = echeme sequence, call

-4 = noise
+5 = noise

-In some cases where I could more specifically, identify the noise, I use a text label, e.g. "bird" or "phone"
+In some cases where I could more specifically identify the noise, I use a text label, e.g. "bird" or "phone"

 # Label Format
 TSV (Tab-separated) files with lines in the following format: